rust-lang/a-mir-formality/book/src/redex.md

 # Why PLT Redex?

+MIR Formality is written in PLT Redex, a dialect of Racket, a LISP-like language popular in programming language research.

 I chose to use PLT Redex because it's a really great tool for exploration.
 It allows you to write very high-level structures, execute them, and see what happens.